National Personal Insolvency Index (NPII)

 What information is recorded on the NPII?

-• The type of proceeding, the date it started and the administration number.
+• The type of administration or proceeding (including the sub type, indicating if the application is individual, joint or partnership), the date it started and the administration number.

-• The name and contact details of the trustee or administrator of the proceeding.
+• The name of the trustee or administrator of the proceeding.

 • The status of the person and/or the proceeding.
-For example, if a person is discharged from bankruptcy or if a creditor’s petition for a person’s bankruptcy is in progress.
+For example, if a person is discharged or annulled from bankruptcy, or if a creditor’s petition for a person’s bankruptcy is in progress.

 See the following page for more information: Official Receiver Practice Statement 8 The National Personal Insolvency Index.